NASA Rover ‘Runs Over’ Mars Face, Top UFO Expert Claims: See Photos Of New Face

 Stonehenge On Mars: UFO Expert ‘Discovers’ Mysterious Stone Circle In NASA Mars Photo

-The Curiosity River landed on Mars back on August 5, 2012, after an unmanned spaceflight that took about nine months to traverse the nearly 250 million mile distance through space, to reach the red planet.
+The Curiosity River landed on Mars back on August 5, 2012, after an unmanned spaceflight that took about nine months to traverse the nearly 250 million mile distance through space to reach the red planet.

 In February of this year, Curiosity experienced a short circuit that left it immobilized.
 But on March 11, NASA engineers were able to fix the problem and send Curiosity on its way again.
 The Face on Mars photos discovered by Waring are among the first images sent back to Earth after the rover went back into action.